Exact confidence intervals and hypothesis tests for parameters of discrete distributions: The lack of strict nestedness and its implications

-In particular, Proposition \ref{thm3} holds when the test and its corresponding confidence interval are exact.
-The proposition is illustrated for exact tests and intervals in Figures \ref{fig1}-\ref{fig2}.
-In Figure \ref{fig1}, p-values for the strictly two-sided \citet{st3}, \citet{bl1}, likelihood ratio and score tests \citep{hirji06,sommerville13} are compared to the p-values of the non-strictly two-sided test that corresponds to the fiducial interval in the Poisson and binomial settings.
-It is readily verified that the strictly two-sided tests satisfy B1-B3; see Appendix \ref{app1}.
-In Figure \ref{fig2}, the interval bounds of some strictly two-sided intervals are compared to the bounds of the fiducial interval.
-In the Poisson case, the Sterne, Blaker, likelihood ratio, score, Crow--Gardner \citep{crow56,casella89} and \citet{byrne01b} (the latter two being of strictly two-sided-type) intervals are compared to the Garwood interval.
-In the binomial case, the Sterne, Blaker, likelihood ratio, score, Crow \citep{st2,bs1,ca1} (which is of strictly two-sided-type) and \citet{lurz} intervals are compared to the Clopper--Pearson interval.
+In particular, Proposition~\ref{thm3} holds when the test and its corresponding confidence interval are exact.
+The proposition is illustrated for exact tests and intervals in Figures~\ref{fig1}--\ref {fig2}.
+In Figure~\ref{fig1}, $p$-values for the strictly two-sided \cite{st3,bl1}, likelihood ratio and score tests \cite{hirji06,sommerville13} are compared to the $p$-values of the non-strictly two-sided test that corresponds to the fiducial interval in the Poisson and binomial settings.
+It is readily verified that the strictly two-sided tests satisfy B1--B3; see Appendix~\ref{app1}.
+In Figure~\ref{fig2}, the interval bounds of some strictly two-sided intervals are compared to the bounds of the fiducial interval.
+In the Poisson case, the Sterne, Blaker, likelihood ratio, score, Crow--Gardner \cite{crow56,casella89} and Kabaila--Byrne \cite{byrne01b} (the latter two being of strictly two-sided-type) intervals are compared to the Garwood interval.
+In the binomial case, the Sterne, Blaker, likelihood ratio, score, Crow \cite{st2,bs1,ca1} (which is of strictly two-sided-type) and G\"{o}b and Lurz \cite{lurz} intervals are compared to the Clopper--Pearson interval.